koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 <img class="px200" alt="Setting multiple values in YAML" src="img/posts/stop-treating-yaml-like-a-string/yaml_multi_blue_lines.png" />

-For simple use cases, that isn't too bad really.
+For simple use cases, that isn't too bad.
 But when you start having _conditionals_ where you're swapping sets of values, where you're toggling stuff on and off, and interspersing those needs… it gets hairy: